LaxarJS/laxar/docs/api/testing.storage_mock.md

 Do not confuse this with the {@AxStorageMock}, which is compatible to the "axStorage" injection offered by the widget services.

-Note that the mock does erform JSON transformations of the value objects, just like the actual Storage.
+Note that the mock does perform JSON transformations of the value objects, just like the actual Storage.

 ### <a id="{StorageMock}"></a>{StorageMock}